micoxion/AttoviaWiki/content/Attovian Player's Guide.md

 Even more rarely seen than the Yewdi people Giravians come from out past the [[Western Wastes]] in the [[Giravian Archipelago]].
 No other society is capable of existing near the corrupted ocean, but there is something special about the waters around the islands the Girav gel call home.
 The water teems with life and many large reefs are found off the sandbars that connect the many islets.

 The Girav gel have a strange culture surrounding death, and ritualistic warfare which most have difficulty leaving behind in favor of more modern traditions.
 They believe they were built for the purpose of battle in the surf, and find it strange that anyone would ask them to do something different with their short time in the material world.
+###### Playing a Girav gel
+The Giravian's, unless second generation are quite unfamiliar with most of the goings on of the continent.
+You could be easily impressed by technology or dismissive of it.
+There is lots of room here to be one who marvels, or one who suspects.
+Girav gel take premature death very hard, and believe everyone has a purpose, a destiny, in life they must fulfill before their eventual demise.
 ### [[Dragonborn]]

 ## The Rare and Cryptic